 Let’s talk solutions for retail, more specifically, the IoT-based integrated retail management solution EcoStruxure for Retail.
 On the Schneider Electric website, a distinction is made between some EcoStruxure architectures for retail, respectively for supermarkets, convenience stores and specialty retail, and there are other applications as well.
 Can you tell us a bit about them?

-Marine Petry: The differences among others concern the size of the retail operation and facility.
+Marine Petry: The differences among others concern the size of the retail operation and facility management.
 A supermarket is obviously bigger than a fast food restaurant or a convenience store and we might need a Building Management System (BMS) whereby the refrigeration monitoring and control is directly integrated into the BMS.

 This is actually a new approach for many supermarkets since traditionally they have different people who are responsible for the BMS than those who take care of refrigeration.